Michael Fall: Biography

-Since Michael Fall released his first successful debut single "The Beach" in 2009, which was in the Belgium dance charts for a couple of weeks, one after another track was released.
-Currently, there are over 30 tracks released under his own name and 5 tracks as a producer of his dj/singer duo project 'Blend-it'.
+Since Michael Fall released his first successful debut single "The Beach" in 2009, which was in the Belgium dance charts for a couple of weeks, before another track was released.
+Currently, there are over 30 tracks released under his name and 5 tracks as a producer of his dj/singer duo project 'Blend-it'.
 Michael Fall also had made some remixes for international artists and he produced several other artists.

 The Belgian DJ, remixer and producer Michael Fall has already played in numerous clubs from his home base in Belgium which include clubs Riva (ex-The Temple / Boccaccio), Kokorico, Feestpaleis, Club One, La Luna Dancing, Dancing cocktail, Royal Club, Dancing Pallas, Pravda Room (Ex Sottos).
 Michael played regularly at various festivals including Beats of Summer in Blankenberge, Summer Carnival Kortrijk, House Clubbing festival, and abroad (World Sound Festival) in Barcelona, Peanuts bar in Egypt, Holland, England, and many others.

 Michael's songs were included over 100 worldwide CD compilations and 100 numerous digital compilations.
 His tracks have been included on cd's and labels in Belgium, Spain, Poland, Germany, Holland, and even South Africa, Japan, and many others.

 The biggest record labels he has worked with are ‘Magic Universal Poland’ (PL), Universal Music Group Belgium, ‘EMI Poland’ (PL).
 Some very successful records were licensed on the famous Dutch label Armada Music and German Kontor Records he also had record licenses in Japan, Germany, USA, South Africa to name a few.

 Michael Fall has released singles featuring American rappers Fatman Scoop and Lumidee.

 Michael Fall entered the digital charts several times gaining No. 1 and Top 10 positions in Beatport, iTunes, Traxsource, and in various European charts.
 Michael also reached the Belgian Ultratop 100 a couple of times.